Galapagos Islands Vacations: everything you should know before booking

 Well, after extensive research, I realized that although it is an expensive destination, it’s not so outrageous as you may think.

-This is why I decided to go for it even though I am on a long-term journey, and therefore I was traveling on a budget.
+This is why I decided to go for it even though I am on a long-term journey, and therefore, I was traveling on a budget.

-I really wanted to see this UNESCO Natural Reserve.
+I wanted to see this UNESCO Natural Reserve.
 Together with a friend, we spent 3 weeks in the Galapagos, covering many amazing sites and understanding the local conservation mission and history.

 Whether you are ready to splurge on a luxury cruise or you want to know the Galapagos on a budget, here you will find handy information to make the best of your trip.